-Faculty Visitor Position in Molecular Biology & Biochemistry
+Faculty Visitor Positions in Molecular Biology & Biochemistry

 Applicants must have a Ph.D. degree in the relevant discipline, and preference will be given to applicants with postdoctoral and/or prior teaching experience.
-Applications, including a curriculum vita, statement of teaching interests, and three letters of reference, should be sent to: Faculty Search, The Department of Molecular Biology and Biochemistry, Wesleyan University, Middletown, CT 06459-0175 (email: firstname.lastname@example.org).
+Please submit applications, including a curriculum vita and statement of teaching interests (letters of reference are optional) to Anika Dane (email@example.com), or send to Faculty Search, The Department of Molecular Biology and Biochemistry, Wesleyan University, Middletown, CT 06459-0175.

 Wesleyan is proud of its record of commitment to diversity, and encourages applications from women and persons of color.
 Wesleyan University is an Equal Opportunity/Affirmative Action Employer.